papichoolo/papichoolo/README.md

 ### Hi there 👋

 I am Sourav Dutta, I have no hobbies and must code to pass the time away.
 Really into Artificial Intelligence and Data Science.
 I recently worked on a lot of Stuff related to LLMs.
 I am a contributor in two Omdena Projects, both are pinned below.
 I also participated in Hacktoberfest 2023.
+Have fun!

 [![An image of @papichoolo's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/papichoolo)](https://holopin.io/@papichoolo)